pagkly/Zed/Investopedia3/Learn What Stakeholders Are and the Roles That They Play.md

 ## Problems With Stakeholders

 A common problem that arises for companies with numerous stakeholders is that the various stakeholder interests may not align.
 In fact, the interests may be in direct conflict.
-For example, the primary goal of a corporation, from the perspective of its shareholders, is to maximize profits and enhance [shareholder value](https://www.investopedia.com/terms/s/shareholder-value.asp).
+For example, the primary goal of a corporation, from the perspective of its shareholders, is to maximize profits and enhance [[shareholder value]](https://www.investopedia.com/terms/s/shareholder-value.asp).
 Since labor costs are unavoidable for most companies, a company may seek to keep these costs under tight control.
 This is likely to upset another group of stakeholders, its employees.
 The most efficient companies successfully manage the interests and expectations of all their stakeholders.

 ## Stakeholders vs. Shareholders

 Stakeholders are bound to a company by some type of vested interest, usually for a longer term and for reasons of need.
 Meanwhile, a shareholder has a financial interest, but a shareholder can sell a stock and buy different stock or keep the proceeds in cash; they do not have a long-term need for the company and can get out at any time.

-For example, if a company is performing poorly financially, the vendors in that company's [supply chain](https://www.investopedia.com/terms/s/supplychain.asp) might suffer if the company limits production and no longer uses their services.
+For example, if a company is performing poorly financially, the vendors in that company's [[supply chain]](https://www.investopedia.com/terms/s/supplychain.asp) might suffer if the company limits production and no longer uses their services.
 Similarly, employees of the company might lose their jobs.
 However, shareholders of the company can sell their stock and limit their losses.

 ## Frequently Asked Questions